sav-che/TL-2/Authors/Bonnet, Edmond {std. Bonnet} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 313](https://www.biodiversitylibrary.org/item/103859#page/323/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 313](https://www.biodiversitylibrary.org/page/33265510) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Bonnet, Edmond {std.
 Bonnet}|first entry]] for this author

 ### Author

 \* Bonnet, Edmond (1848-1922), French botanist and biohistorian, born at Beaune (Côte-d'Or), at the Faculté de droit, Dijon 1868-1870, at the École préparatoire de médecine 1870, with the international ambulances in the German-French war 1870-1871, at the Hôpital général de Dijon 1871-1876, Dr. med.
-1876, curator at the Muséum d'Histoire naturelle, Botanique 1877, collected widely mainly in N. Africa, assistant professor at the Muséum 1900, retired 1913. (*Bonnet*).
+1876, curator at the Muséum d'Histoire naturelle, Botanique 1877, collected widely mainly in N. Africa, assistant professor at the Muséum 1900, retired 1913.
+**Abbreviated name**: *Bonnet*

 #### Herbarium and types